 In order to avoid delays in processing ACR applications, the following must be correct:

 The premium you pay for an Airlines Reporting Corporation (ARC) Bond is dependent on credit.
+Rates start as low as 2% for good credit.

 An ARC Specialist must continue their certification with annual continuing education.